Neblabs/coupon-urls/readme.md

     * Redirect

 Coupon URLs is an original Neblabs design.
 We love your opinion.
 If you have feedback or new ideas that you'd like to see, [let us know](https://wordpress.org/support/plugin/coupon-urls-for-woocommerce/).
 You can view the repo [here](https://github.com/Neblabs/coupon-urls).

+== Frequently Asked Questions ==

+= How to use this plugin? =
+Coupon URLs add a new section to the classic coupons admin screen.
+Go to [WordPress Admin] > Marketing > Coupons and create or edit a coupon.
+You will find a "Configure URL" button bellow the coupon code field.

+== Changelog ==

+= 1.3.1 =
+* Added PHP filters to enable/disable specific features

+= 1.3 =
+* Added a save button
+* Added a "Go to Coupons" link under the plugin name in the installed plugins screen.